mozilla/connected-devices-experiments/reviews/SmartThings-Makes-me-feel-stupid.md

-s the first installment of setting up my SmartThings to [do the scenarios described here](https://github.com/mozilla/connected-devices-experiments/issues/1).
+This is the first installment of setting up my SmartThings to [do the scenarios described here](https://github.com/mozilla/connected-devices-experiments/issues/1).

 Feel free to comment - especially if you've also purchased anything in the SmartThings family!

 ++++++++++++++++++++

 ### Hub setup
 <img src="https://cloud.githubusercontent.com/assets/234670/13186852/eff1455a-d6fc-11e5-8429-4459cc3b1960.png" height="300" >

 Start by setting up the hub.
 It needs to plug into my router.
 Fine, but the cord is super short -- it's maybe 3 feet.
 Spend 15 minutes reorganizing my desk area where the router lives so that I can position the hub in a place that works and isn't in the way of other desk things that are already there.

 The instructions ask you to download the SmartThings app, which then walks you through setting up an account and setting up the hub. **The hub setup screens are the best part of the SmartThings app; they did a nice job here.**

 ++++++++++++++++++++

 ### Motion Sensor setup
 Next I open and pair one motion sensor - 5 minutes.
 I can see in the SmartThings app that motion is being detected - cool!
 Discovered that the motion sensor registers temperature -- didn't know that.

 ++++++++++++++++++++

 ### Smart Outlet setup
 Then start setting up the outlet for the kitchen lights.
 I want to be able to wave my hand over the motion sensor in my bedroom to trigger the kitchen lights to go on.